ETF Investing: Why Exchange Traded Funds Are Part of My Portfolio

 3. Exchange traded funds are tax efficient.

-I also like the fact that capital gains tax exposure is minimized with ETFs, due to passive management, low turnover and their unique redemption process.
-When redeemed, ETF shares are simply sold on the open market and the tax liability is usually based on the seller’s original purchase price for the ETF, just like a stock.
+I also like the fact that capital gains tax exposure is minimized with ETFs, thanks to the way they are redeemed, along with the passive way they are managed, resulting in minimal turnover.
+ETF based sale transactions are treated in the same way as a stock sale, when it comes to tax liabilities.
 The ability to buy and sell on the open market avoids the problem that mutual fund shareholders typically experience.
 In particular, when other shareholders sell shares from a fund, a mutual fund company may ultimately have to sell some of the securities it holds and realize a capital gain which is allocated to all shareholders of the fund.
 And don’t forget — mutual funds are required to pay out all dividends and capital gains annually.
 So even if the portfolio has lost value that is unrealized, there is still a tax liability on the capital gains that does have to be realized.
 ETFs typically do not have this problem.

 4. ETFs have flexibility.